kazurayam/ReactInputField/README.md

 I wanted to reproduce on my machine what's reported by @Rob1 and @guy.mason, and I found the reproduction was not very easy.

 In the Katalon User Forum, we see a growing number of topics (questions and bug reports) about E2E testing for React apps.
 I find a common shortcoming in those topics.
-They talk about what they found in their own envionment.
-They never disclose any information for others how to reproduce the incident on their own environment.
-The fundamental difficulty is that their React apps as AUT (*Application Under Test*) run on their private network, not public to the Internet, so that nobody else can get access to the AUT.
-Without the UAT in action on our own PC in hands, I can never be sure what's the problem the issuers reported.
+They talk about what they found in their own environment.
+They tend not to disclose any information for others how to reproduce the incident.
+Why they don't do that?
+It is because their React apps as AUT (*Application Under Test*) run inside their private network, is not published to the Internet, so that nobody outside their organization can get access to their AUT.

+Without the problem UAT in action on my machine, I can never be sure what's the problem the issuers reported.

 ## Proposed Solution

 With [Node.js](https://nodejs.org/en) and [Next.js](https://nextjs.org/docs) installed on my machine, I can easily launch a React app locally on my machine.

+1. I have created a primitive Next.js project in the [my-next-app](https://github.com/kazurayam/ReactInputField/tree/develop/my-next-app).
+Anyone can check it out to their machine and quickly run it.
+Also I will explain how to create the same from scratch.
+It's really easy.

-1. I can edit a TypeScript code [my-next-app/src/app/page.txt](https://github.com/kazurayam/ReactInputField/blob/develop/my-next-app/src/app/page.tsx) which will generate a HTML page in response to a request for http://localhost:3000
+2. I can edit a TypeScript code [my-next-app/src/app/page.txt](https://github.com/kazurayam/ReactInputField/blob/develop/my-next-app/src/app/page.tsx) which will generate a HTML page in response to a request for http://localhost:3000.
+With this URL as AUT, I could create and ran E2E tests using any testing tools: Katalon Recorder, Katalon Studio and Playwright.

-2. I will refer to the official React documentation ["LEARN REACT"](https://react.dev/learn) where I can find lots of sample React codes.
+3. I will refer to the official React documentation ["LEARN REACT"](https://react.dev/learn) where I can find lots of sample React codes.
 I can chose one, copy&paste it into the [my-next-app/src/app/page.txt](https://github.com/kazurayam/ReactInputField/blob/develop/my-next-app/src/app/page.tsx) and bring it in action at http://locahost:3000.

 3. For example, I refered to the source of App.tsx at https://react.dev/learn/typescript#typing-dom-events, titled as "DOM Events", which demonstrates an `<input onChange="...">`.
 This could be the appropriate AUT to reproduce the "[KR+React issue](https://forum.katalon.com/t/serious-recorder-bug-does-not-work-with-react/143083)" issue.

+## Prerequisites

+1. Here I assume that you, the reader of this article, are a well trained JavaScript programmer.
+You have [Node.js](https://nodejs.org/en) installed in action.
+You don't need me to explain the source codes in JavaScript/TypeScript.
+2. I also assume that you don't need me to explain how to install Katalon products.
+3. My environment is as follows:
+  - OS: macOS 14.6.1
+  - Terminal interpreter: bash
+  - Node version: v21.6.2
+  - Next.js verion: v14.2.7
+  - Katalon Recorder version: on Chrome, v7.1.0
+  - Katalon Studio version: v9.0.0 Free
+  - Playwright version: ^1.46.1
+3. You should be able reuse [this repository](https://github.com/kazurayam/ReactInputField) on Windows as well, though I haven't examined it.

+## How to run the demonstration

+## How to make the subprojects from scratch